jlcorcuera/unipi-dsmt-2022-2023/lab_10/README.md

 The solution will be uploaded Nov 18th.

-## Exercise 02: Adding the username in Chat Application
+## Exercise 02: Chat direct message

 The solution will be uploaded Nov 18th.